WindJammer6/22.-Deployed-Streamlit-Web-Application-for-Telegram-Chatbot-with-Chatbase-custom-GPT-LLM-model-API/README.md

 streamlit_autorefresh==1.0.1
 firebase_admin==6.2.0
 ```
 This is a compulsory file, in accordance to the deployment of Streamlit Web Application for the Telegram Chatbot with Chatbase custom GPT LLM model API and Firebase (API)'s Realtime Database in [Streamlit Cloud](https://streamlit.io/cloud) as described in the documentation on how to deploy a Streamlit (Python Framework) Web Application on Streamlit Cloud (refer to the section below '4.
-Deployment Process of the Streamlit Web Application for the Telegram Chatbot integrated with Chatbase custom GPT LLM model API and Firebase (API)'s Realtime Database (or any other application) on [Streamlit Cloud](https://streamlit.io/cloud)' for more information on the deployment process of this Streamlit Web Application for the Telegram Chatbot integrated with Chatbase custom GPT LLM model API and Firebase (API)'s Realtime Database on [Streamlit Cloud](https://streamlit.io/cloud)): https://docs.streamlit.io/streamlit-community-cloud/deploy-your-app (Streamlit Cloud), which allows you to tell Streamlit (Python Framework) to download the necessary external libraries/framework/packages specified in this 'requirements.txt' file in the deployment environment that is required for the deployment of this Streamlit Web Application for the Telegram Chatbot integrated with Chatbase custom GPT LLM model API and Firebase (API)'s Realtime Database.
+Deployment Process of the Streamlit Web Application for the Telegram Chatbot integrated with Chatbase custom GPT LLM model API and Firebase (API)'s Realtime Database on [Streamlit Cloud](https://streamlit.io/cloud)' for more information on the deployment process of this Streamlit Web Application for the Telegram Chatbot integrated with Chatbase custom GPT LLM model API and Firebase (API)'s Realtime Database on [Streamlit Cloud](https://streamlit.io/cloud)): https://docs.streamlit.io/streamlit-community-cloud/deploy-your-app (Streamlit Cloud), which allows you to tell Streamlit (Python Framework) to download the necessary external libraries/framework/packages specified in this 'requirements.txt' file in the deployment environment that is required for the deployment of this Streamlit Web Application for the Telegram Chatbot integrated with Chatbase custom GPT LLM model API and Firebase (API)'s Realtime Database.

 Apparently, the 'requirements.txt' file is a common practice across various deployment platforms in Python, not just for [Streamlit Cloud](https://streamlit.io/cloud).
 Whether you are deploying your applications on platforms like Heroku, AWS, Vercel, or others, specifying dependencies in a 'requirements.txt' file allows the platform to understand and install the necessary packages.